-Shareholders are being asked to approve an amendment to the Company's 2019 Plan.
-On April 19, 2022, the Board of Directors, upon the recommendation of the Compensation Committee, unanimously approved an amendment to change the name of the 2019 Plan to "FinWise Bancorp 2019 Stock Option Plan" and to increase the aggregate number of shares available for issuance under the 2019 Plan by 500,000 shares (from 780,000 to 1,280,000 shares), subject to shareholder approval.
+Shareholders are being asked to approve an amendment and restatement of the Company's 2019 Plan.
+On April 25, 2024, the Board of Directors, upon the recommendation of the Compensation Committee, unanimously approved an amendment and restatement that increases the aggregate number of shares of common stock available for issuance under the 2019 Plan by 500,000 shares (from 1,280,000 to 1,780,000 shares), subject to shareholder approval.

-Our Board of Directors believes the proposed amendment to the 2019 Plan is in the best interests of, and will provide, long-term advantages to us and our shareholders and recommends its approval by our shareholders.
-The 2019 Plan is intended to promote the long-term interests of the Company and its shareholders by attracting and retaining the best available personnel for positions of substantial responsibility, providing additional incentives to our employees, directors and consultants and promoting the success of our business.
+Our Board of Directors believes the proposed amendment to the 2019 Plan is in the best interests of, and will provide, long-term advantages to the Company and our shareholders and recommends its approval by our shareholders.
+The 2019 Plan is intended to promote the long-term interests of the Company and shareholders by attracting and retaining the best available personnel for positions of substantial responsibility, providing additional incentives to our employees, directors and consultants and promoting the success of our business.
+The Compensation Committee retained Hunt Financial Group as compensation consultant for purposes of advising on the reasonableness of the proposed increase in shares of common stock available for issuance under the 2019 Plan.